 I'm an American working a 9-5 job.
 I know you don't have enough vacation days off to travel.
-Instead of saying quit your job to travel, this is how to travel more WHILE working full time with tips for maximizing your vacation days, even when you have ZERO days off.
+Instead of saying quit your job to travel, this post is about how to travel more with a job.
 Working 9-5 often means dreaming of vacation days, but this is how to travel more often by maximizing your vacation days out of the office.
+Keep reading to see how I managed to swing visiting 12 countries in 12 months with a full-time job.

 1. Pick Your Dream Destination.